mattcone/markdown-guide-book/manuscript/chapter4.md

 }
 ```

-T> Need to display tick marks inside a code block?
-See [this section](#escaping-tick-marks) to learn how to escape them.
+T> Need to display backticks inside a code block?
+See [this section](#escaping-backticks) to learn how to escape them.

 ### Syntax Highlighting

 Many Markdown processors support syntax highlighting for fenced code blocks.
 This feature allows you to add color highlighting for whatever language your code was written in.
-To add syntax highlighting, specify a language next to the tick marks before the fenced code block.
+To add syntax highlighting, specify a language next to the backticks before the fenced code block.

 {title="Markdown"}
 ~~~~~~~